Cordes-RJ/DiceEm/README.md

 # DiceEm
 DiceEm is a dice emulator package for python for simulating rolls and retrieving probability distributions of myriad kinds of real or imagined, numeric or semiotic, and fair or unfair dice, alone or in pools.
+This is a small, personal side-project, please excuse limited documentation.